-Wisconsin has the 19th most equitable school districts in the U.S. overall, but some districts within the state are fairer than others.
-To find out where school funding is distributed most equitably, WalletHub scored 422 districts in Wisconsin based on two metrics: average household income and expenditures for public elementary and secondary schools per pupil.
-Read on for the district ranking and a complete description of our methodology.
+Wisconsin has the 12th most equitable school districts in the U.S. overall, but some districts within the state are fairer than others.
+To find out where school funding is distributed most equitably, WalletHub scored 421 districts in Wisconsin based on two metrics: average household income and expenditures for public elementary and secondary schools per pupil.

 Note: For visual purposes, we included only the top 7 school districts by enrollment from each category.
 Rank 1 on the “Expenditures Ranking” means highest expenditures and Rank 1 on “Income Ranking” means lowest income.